evel3yn/DHTPubSub/README.md

 This project consistes of three files: publisher.py, DHTServer.py, subscriber.py

 ###Arguments
-The argument of publisher.py: strength, all of the server IP
+The argument of publisher.py: strength, zipcode, all of the server IP

-The argument of DHTServer.py: all of the server IP
+The argument of DHTServer.py: all of the server IP, first is its own IP

 The argument of subscriber.py: filter, all of the server IP